-Roman Jewellery
+Roman Jewelry

 Blacas Cameo: This head of Augustus was carved from a four-layered sardonyx, c.
 20-50 AD.